Help us match you with local pros in your area

 When picking an HVAC provider, choose one with technicians that have the proper training, licenses, and experience.
 In all states, HVAC contractors must obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 HVAC contractors are considered specialty contractors by the CSLB.
 All contractors must have four years of experience and be bonded.
 Contractors with employees must also meet insurance requirements.
 You should also check a company's reviews and complaints on sites such as Yelp, the Better Business Bureau (BBB), and Google Reviews.
-Pick a company with glowing feedback and good customer testimonials.
+Pick a company with great feedback and good customer testimonials.

-Normally, you should schedule inspections in the spring and fall, as these times tend to be less busy.
-This also helps make sure your system is prepared for the summer and winter, when it likely sees the most use.
+Usually, you should have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps get your system ready for the summer and winter, when it probably sees the most use.

-For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).

 There are a number of ways you can make your HVAC system more energy-efficient: